 We Need to Remain Skeptical Evaluating New Tech

-By now, we all have a working familiarity with some of the cryptocurrencies and blockchain technology, but it’s concerning how little accounting professionals really know.
+By now, we all have a working familiarity with some of the cryptocurrencies and blockchain technology, but it’s concerning how little accounting professionals really know about this new technology.

 Moreover, while I am encouraged by the interest of the accounting community at conferences and in publications, we should take care to not abandon our professional skepticism during the evaluation process.